epilot-dev/terraform-provider-epilot-file/docs/data-sources/file.md

 ### Optional

+- `async` (Boolean) Don't wait for updated entity to become available in Search API.
+Useful for large migrations
 - `strict` (Boolean) When passed true, the response will contain only fields that match the schema, with non-matching fields included in `__additional`

 ### Read-Only